What Inkjet Printer Should I Buy?

 If you are paying $50 or more for a set of cartridges for your HP or Canon printer, then I would suggest buying a Brother printer.
 It will pay for itself with the cartridges that come with it.
 By the time you've bought the first set of InkMagic compatible cartridges, you're money ahead.

 I hope you find this article to be helpful.
-If we've lead you here because you were inquiring about inexpensive cartridges for your HP, LexMark or Canon printers, you now know why you won't see them listed on our InkMagic websites.
+If we've lead you here because you were enquiring about inexpensive cartridges for your HP, LexMark or Canon printers, you now know why you won't see them listed on our InkMagic websites.

 This article was written by Dale R. Farrier, president of InkMagic International Ltd.